maitag/littleBigInt/README.md

 pure haxe implementation for [arbitrary-precision integer](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic)

 This lib was designed and optimized for fast [Karatsuba](https://en.wikipedia.org/wiki/Karatsuba_algorithm) multiplicaton.
-Works with haxe-version 3.4.4 and up.
+Works with haxe-version 3.4.4 and up to 4.2.
 Tested on hashlink, cpp, neko and javascript targets.

 ## Installation